kheldysh/discursor/README.md

 ## Status

-A simple, non-persisted WebSocket-based chat.
+* A simple, non-persisted WebSocket-based chat.
 Has no sessions, no channels, just one page showing the messages.
+* Practically no tests.
-Also practically no tests, no error handling.
+* No error handling.
+* No security concerns addressed.
+* Has to be started manually.
+* Only tested in dev mode.

 ## Next steps

+* Finish build and start scripts to make everything go from one command
+* Try on top of Heroku
+* Re-evaluate application of immutable.js through the app code
+* Enforce Redux best practices

 * Implement channels/chatrooms
 * Implement user sessions (so as not to lose chat history upon reload at the very least)
-*
+* Thunks/Promises look nice...

-Thunks look nice and I would have wanted to work with Promises.
-Alas, I have so far only implemented the simplest WebSocket-based chat with no real async requests flying around.